 Here are some things you can do on November 22nd:

-1. Check out our LTCAD Action Guide to learn more about LTC in Ontario.
+2. Check out our LTCAD Action Guide to learn more about LTC in Ontario.

-2. Share this page with friends, family and colleagues.
+3. Share this page with friends, family and colleagues.

-3. Follow us on your social media channels.
+4. Follow us on your social media channels.

-4. Share an image below along with our hashtags on your social media.
+5. Share an image below along with our hashtags on your social media.

-5. Celebrate a senior living in LTC!
+6. Celebrate a senior living in LTC!

-6. Send a message to your local MPP and Ontario’s Premier.
+7. Send a message to your local MPP and Ontario’s Premier.

-7. Become a Supporter of Concerned Friends.
+8. Become a Member or Supporter of Concerned Friends.

 As my elected official, I am asking you to actively and urgently advocate for the following improvements to Long Term Care Homes in Ontario (LTCH):

-Address staffing issues through a bold strategy to recruit, retain and enhance LTCH staff.Staff turnover and vacancy rates have been high.
-Salaries in LTCHs are not competitive with hospitals, resulting in serious staff shortages.
+Address staffing issues through a bold strategy to recruit, retain and enhance LTCH staff.
+High staff turnover and vacancy rates put residents at risk and significantly impact quality of life.
+Salaries in LTCHs continue to be not competitive with hospitals.
 A bold and comprehensive recruitment and retention strategy needs to be implemented to address vacancies and the need for more qualified staff to care for residents with increasingly complex needs.

 Download and share one of our social media templates.
 Use the information on this page to share your thoughts and your commitment to becoming a friend of Long-Term Care!
 You can also share this page with friends, family and colleagues.
 (Right-click on desired image and choose “download image” or “save image”)